kamomil/dafna-madrase/README.md

 # installing madrase LMS locally on ubuntu 24.04.02 (Python 3.12.2)

 I have docker already installed.
-To make sure docker is correctly install you should be able to run (WITHOUT SUDO)
+To make sure docker is correctly installed you should be able to run (WITHOUT SUDO)

 ```
 docker run hello-world
 ```
-I you are able to run it only with `sudo` this is not enough, you should follow the instructions here to be able to run withtout sudo:
+If you are able to run it only with `sudo` this is not enough. you should follow the instructions here to be able to run withtout sudo:

 https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user